We’ll Install Your Raised Garden Bed &

 Do the Gardens Use A Lot of Water?

 No. Our gardens use less water than bluegrass.
 Even though they are watered every day, they don’t need nearly as much water and our drip irrigation is very efficient.

 What is Your Service Area?

-We serve most of the Front Range of Colorado, from Fort Collins to Boulder to Denver (and everywhere in between).
+We serve most of the Front Range of Colorado, from Fort Collins to Boulder to Denver to Castle Rock (and everywhere in between).
 Our operations are located in Boulder, and we travel about 1.5 hours in every direction to install gardens.